orangejuice/blog/data/activity/book-the-mountain-is-you-2020/record.en.md

   subtitle: Brianna Wiest / 2020 / Thought Catalog Books
 ---

-Via tw indigo - Don't always feel the need to do things perfectly; doing them is enough; don't think too much about 'want or not to do', just start doing it;
+Via tw indigo - Don't always think that you have to do it well, just do it; don't think too much about whether you want to do it or not, just start doing it;

-- The motivations hidden in your subconscious are basically what you most desire;
+- The motives hidden in your subconscious are essentially what you desire the most;

-- You don't need to wait until the day 'feels right' to start changing, what you need is to change a little bit at a time and let energy accumulate gradually;
+- You don't need to wait for the day when it 'feels right' to begin changing, you just need to change a little at a time, and then let the energy gradually accumulate;

-- Unlike physical healing, after emotional healing, you won't return to your previous state, you will transform into a new person;
+- Unlike physical healing, after emotional healing, you will not return to your previous state, you will transform into a completely new person;

-- Quitting gives you a new life!
-You need to give up your comfort zone and sense of direction, abandon your current friends and relationships, give up the thought of being liked and understood; the cost of a new life is to give up your current life.
+- To be reborn, you must give up!
+You need to give up your comfort zone and sense of direction, abandon your current friends and relationships, give up the idea of being liked and understood; the cost of rebirth is giving up your current life.

-In the end, what you must succeed in overcoming is not the mountain, but yourself!
+In the end, what you must truly surpass is not the mountain, but yourself!